Is Opiate Use On The Rise?

 What sets Cliffside Malibu apart from other facilities is that we use the Stages of Change model as the basis for making decisions about therapeutic interventions for clients.
 People overcome addiction by going through a series of changes, primarily having to do with mental preparedness and willingness to take new actions.
 Understanding this process is the key to Cliffside Malibu’s treatment success.
 We’ve been so successful in using the Stages of Change model that James Prochaska, one of the model’s creators, has endorsed our book, Ending Addiction for Good.

-We also incorporate a host of wholly integrated, holistic, evidence-based treatment protocols with intense one-on-one psychotherapy, physical activity and rejuvenation, to foster recovery for the whole person.
-The formula for choosing which protocols an addict receives is highly individualized.
-Our choices are made based upon evaluation of each person’s current state of willingness to change and their personal preferences.
+We also incorporate a host of wholly integrated, holistic, evidence-based treatment protocols with intense one-on-one psychotherapy, physical activity, and rejuvenation, to foster recovery for the whole person.
+The formula for choosing which protocols a person with substance use disorder receives is highly individualized.
+Our choices are made based upon an evaluation of each person’s current state of willingness to change and their personal preferences.
 We then take the modalities best suited to evoke change in that person and put them together in a personalized treatment program.

 Cliffside Malibu is honored to be one of only 6% of the treatment facilities in the country to be accredited by the Joint Commission as a behavioral health care provider.
 The Joint Commission, previously known as JCAHO, is the gold standard of all the accreditation agencies in our industry.
 The Joint Commissions’ seal of approval assures our clients that they will receive the highest quality of care at Cliffside Malibu.
 Only those facilities that meet certain performance standards receive this symbol of quality and safety.

-We are a boutique 18 bed facility, located on a private, serene estate with 180 degree white water views in Malibu.
+We are a boutique 18-bed facility, located on a private, serene estate nestled between the Santa Monica Mountains and the Pacific Ocean.
 Our goal is to create the best possible experience that anyone could have under the trying circumstances that bring them into a treatment setting.
 That means providing the finest clinical care you can get anywhere in the world combined with the same comfort and convenience you would receive at a five star hotel.
 Our facilities have an understated elegance, offer healthy cuisine using organic foods whenever possible rivaling the best restaurants in LA, and provide luxurious accommodations.
 The attention to detail is unrivaled.